Alternative search engines are a great way to boost your marketing efforts. Here are some of our top picks worth exploring.

 Why you should care about search engines other than Google

-Google is the bona fide boss of the search market, with more than 85% of the market share as of 2023.
-But there are some other important players taking up that other 15%.
+Google Search is the bona fide boss of the market, with nearly 80% of the market share.

 Beyond extending the reach of your marketing campaign, it’s wise to optimize for other search engines for these reasons:

-#3.
 Paid advertising is also often less expensive on alternative search engines.
-For example, the average cost-per-click (CPC) for Bing Ads is $1.42, while Google Ads’ average CPC is $2.69.
-That’s quite a difference, huh?
+For example, the average cost-per-click (CPC) for Bing Ads is $2.69.

 Social media networks as search engines